How even the most tantalizingly beautiful data visualizations can go completely wrong

 In a world of responsive design and device heterogeneity, using a visualization designed for a fixed unchanging aspect ratio is a recipe for failure.
 Capturing engagement with an area “100px down and 350px to the right” on your site doesn’t mean the same thing across different user visits—each of whom might be browsing from different window sizes and/or screen resolutions.

 Ignore these differences and you might find yourself at a confusing dead end.
-Responsive design and varying display PPIs also make converting between aspect ratios possible only when you make a lot of assumptions.
+Responsive UI design and varying display PPIs also make converting between aspect ratios possible only when you make a lot of assumptions.

 Heat mapping tools get around this problem by forcibly siloing datasets.
 You only see heatmaps with aggregate data for users with the exact same screen resolution configuration.
 Users with a viewport 1024×768 go here.
 Users with a viewport 1366×768 go there.
 1280×800 users go in the cupboard.
 These arbitrary silos mean you aren’t actually seeing a meaningful aggregate across your actual non-same-screen-resolution-using users.
 Kinda defeats the purpose of the “easy” visualization, right?